 A graduate student who is not on academic probation or in a deferred status is considered to be in good standing.
-A minimum final score of 70% is required to earn a master's degree.
+For cohorts graduating before April 1, 2024, a minimum final score of 70% is required to earn a master's degree; for cohorts graduating after April 1, 2024, the minimum final score is 80% to earn a master's degree.
 All courses completed for graduate credit after matriculation as a degree candidate are used in the calculation of the final score.